Have an ethics question?

 - Organize conversations between patients, families, doctors and care team members

-- Explain patient rights, informed consent, confidentiality, Physician Orders for Life-Sustaining Treatment (POLST) and Advanced Directives
+- Explain patient rights, informed consent, confidentiality, Portable Orders for Life-Sustaining Treatment (POLST) and Advanced Directives

 How to get help

-Anyone–patients, family members, health care team members–can ask for an ethics consultation by calling the numbers below and asking for the ethics consultant on-call.
+Anyone–patients, family members, health care team members and others–can ask for an ethics consultation by calling the numbers below and asking for the ethics consultant on-call.
 We aim to return the call within one business day.
-We cannot guarantee response to urgent or same-day requests.

 Legacy Good Samaritan Medical Center: 503-413-7711